-Mumps is a viral infection that primarily affects the parotid glands — one of three pairs of saliva-producing (salivary) glands, situated below and in front of your ears.
-If you or your child contracts mumps, it can cause swelling in one or both parotid glands.
+Mumps is a viral infection that primarily affects saliva-producing (salivary) glands that are located near your ears.
+Mumps can cause swelling in one or both of these glands.

 Mumps was common in the United States until mumps vaccination became routine.
-Since then, the number of cases has dropped dramatically, so your odds of getting mumps are low.
-Complications of mumps, such as hearing loss, are potentially serious, but rare.
+Since then, the number of cases has dropped dramatically.

 Some people infected with the mumps virus have either no signs or symptoms or very mild ones.
-When signs and symptoms do develop, they usually appear about two to three weeks after exposure to the virus and may include:
+When signs and symptoms do develop, they usually appear about two to three weeks after exposure to the virus.

-- Swollen, painful salivary glands on one or both sides of your face (parotitis)
+- Pain in the swollen salivary glands on one or both sides of your face

 - Muscle aches

 See your doctor if you or your child has signs and symptoms of mumps.
 Mumps is highly contagious for about nine days after symptoms appear.
 Tell your doctor's office before you go in that you suspect mumps so arrangements can be made to avoid spreading the virus to others in the waiting room.